Racehorse injuries: Integumentary system

 The integumentary system consists of the skin, hooves, hair, and glands.

 Hoof cracks are separations or breaks in the wall of a hoof.
 The most common type of hoof cracks are quarter cracks, which occur at the quarter, the thinnest and most delicate part of the hoof wall.
 Injury to the site may be the result of common things such as hard racetracks and uneven surfaces.
 Quarter cracks originate from the coronet and run down the hoof wall, rather than a sand crack that begins at the ground surface and runs up the hoof wall.
 Hoof cracks force 2% of racehorses to retire.

 Risk factors

-The international community has identified important risk factors for injury or fatality in horse racing.
-These include: horse-related risk factors such as age, gender, and breeding; management-related risk factors such as training, medication, stewardship, economics, and jockeys; race-related factors such as type (flat or jump), distance, and field size; and track-related factors such as weather, surface, maintenance, and design.
+The international community has identified important risk factors for injury or fatality in horse racing, with over 200 having been scientifically investigated.
+These include horse-related risk factors such as age, gender, and breeding; management-related risk factors such as training, medication, stewardship, economics, and jockeys; race-related factors such as type (flat or jump), distance, and field size; and track-related factors such as weather, surface, maintenance, and design.
 Injury, in particular catastrophic injury, is a multi‐factorial event that involves the complex interaction of a number of risk factors.
 The effect of each individual factor and its importance can be measured by evaluating its relative risk.